 Degree of disturbance:

-- Take good care in transport and handling,
+- Take of good care is essential during transportation and handling,

-- Recovery ratio <1 indicates that the soil is compressed
+- The recovery ratio <1 indicates that the soil is compressed

-- Recovery ratio >1 indicates that the sol has swelled
+- The recovery ratio >1 indicates that the sol has swelled.

 - A drive shoe attached to the deeper end works as the cutting edge.
-A sample cap may be screwed, at the highest end of split Spoon.
+A sample cap may be screwed at the highest end of the split Spoon.

-- The regular size of the spoon sampler is of 35 mm inner and 50.80 mm outer diameter.
+- The spoon sampler’s regular size is 35 mm inner and 50.80 mm outer diameter.

 - The sampler is dropped to the bottom of the borehole by connecting it to the drill rod.
 The sampler is then pushed by forcing it into the soil by blows from a hammer.

-- The arrangement of the sampler is then removed from the hole, and the cutting edge and coupling at the upper end are unscrewed.
+- The sampler arrangement is then removed from the hole, and the cutting edge and coupling at the upper end are unscrewed.
 The two halves of the barrel are departed, and the sample is thus revealed.